richcannings/halikey-tools/README.md

 Visit [hamradio.solutions/vband](https://hamradio.solutions/vband/) to select a channel and practice CW with other operators over the internet.

 ### Oscillator Usage
+Yes, this is a hack and inspired by a comment from W6EL in the [WFView Forums](https://forum.wfview.org/t/handling-cw/347/48).

 **Practice mode (sidetone only):**
 ```bash